-Workout Groups May Have To Pay To Use City ParksBoot camps, yoga, jogging groups– people love working out in Colorado’s city parks, but now workout groups might have to pay to break a sweat in a park.
+Workout Groups May Have To Pay To Use City ParksBoot camps, yoga, jogging groups-- people love working out in Colorado’s city parks, but now workout groups might have to pay to break a sweat in a park.

 Chandler, Knicks Expect Celtics To 'Play With Pride' In Emotional Return To BostonThe Celtics need a pick-me-up after losing the opening two games of their first-round playoff series against the Knicks.
 The city of Boston could use one, too, after a traumatic two weeks of bombings and manhunts and grieving.

 Drought Forces Denver To Close Outdoor Rec Fields Denver's playing fields are covered with snow but drought is what's forcing the Parks & Rec department to shut down outdoor ball fields until April.